byterubpay/byterub-site/_i18n/zh-tw/resources/developer-guides/wallet-rpc.md

 ### **start_mining**

-Start mining in the Monero daemon.
+Start mining in the ByteRub daemon.

 Alias: *None*.